Nathan E. Cook: Early life

+Career

 He served during the Philippine–American War, which began shortly after the First Philippine Republic had been declared.
 The Philippine–American War lasted from 1899 until July 4, 1902 – one year after Cook's enlistment in the Navy.
 Cook also saw service in the Boxer Rebellion and clashes along the U.S.–Mexico border.
 After 12 and a half years of service as an enlisted man, he was appointed to the warrant officer rank of boatswain on January 11, 1913.

-During the First World War he commanded a submarine chaser that sank two German U-boats.
+During the First World War, he commanded a submarine chaser that sank two German U-boats.
 Cook was promoted on August 15, 1918, to the temporary rank of lieutenant and was given command of the tugboat USS Favorite on the 21st of the same month.

 Cook received a letter of commendation from the Secretary of the Navy for his role in salvaging the USS Narragansett in February 1919.
 The text of his commendation reads: "As Commanding Officer of the U.S.S.
 Favorite he took a conspicuous and creditable part in the operation of salvaging the U.S.S.
 Narragansett."

 After the First World War, Cook was reduced to his permanent rank of Boatswain and then promoted to Chief Boatswain on January 11, 1919.

-During the early days of World War II, Cook was stationed at Port-au-Prince Haiti and in Panama.
+During the early days of World War II, Cook was stationed at Port-au-Prince, Haiti, and in Panama.
 As of November 1, 1940 he was the executive officer of the SS Mormacyork which served as a transport between the United States and South America.

 Cook retired on April 1, 1942, after 40 years in the Navy.
 He was promoted to the permanent rank of lieutenant the same day in recognition of his service in the First World War.
 He once said his Navy life was tough but that it beat living on his Missouri farm.
 During his naval career, Cook's shipmates nicknamed him "Northeast," derived from his first two initials.